 Born in California, Alex Honnold likes to spend most of his time climbing in Yosemite Valley and the Nevada mountains.
 However, as Honnold lives in a van most of the time, he could be anywhere as long as “the weather is good”.
 Although he doesn’t like living in a van, he likes the freedom of knowing he can live anywhere he wants.

 Honnold has appeared in multiple films, his most notable being “Free Solo” (2018).
 “Free Solo” was a film that focused on Honnold’s ascent of “El Capitan”, a rock face measuring around 3,000 feet high, made of granite.
 Climbing “El Capitan” was a childhood dream of his and at 32, he finally decided to go for it.
 He’s the first person (and currently the only person) to ever successfully free solo this route with an ascent time of 3 hours and 56 minutes.
 The film has currently won 2 awards: Best Documentary Feature at the 2019 Academy Awards and the Award for Best Documentary at the 2019 BAFTAs.
-Alex has also co-authored a book with David Roberts called “Alone on the Wall: Alex Honnold and the Ultimate Limits of Adventure”.
+Alex has also co-authored a book with David Roberts called “Alone on the Wall: Alex Honnold and the Ultimate Limits of Adventure” (link to Amazon).

 Honnold has also been the focus of many seminars and podcasts, and has been on TV shows telling his stories which have motivated, inspired, and shocked listeners and watchers from around the world.